 The Law Library encourages scholarly research by maintaining an environment conducive to study, Library users are expected to act responsibly, appropriately, and courteously to preserve the library's facilities, environment, and collections.

-This policy is intended to supplement and clarify policies set forth in the University of Iowa Operations Manual and the College of
+This policy is intended to supplement and clarify policies set forth in the University of Iowa Operations Manual.

 Animals, with the exception of assistance animals, are not permitted in the library.